Search

 Summary

-Self-billing via Peppol allows buyers to issue compliant electronic invoices on behalf of suppliers, but requires:
+Self-billing via Peppol allows buyers to issue compliant electronic invoices on behalf of suppliers.
+It requires:

 Back to top